m-mdy-m/SPathways/Foundational/1.Programming-Basics/Variables.md

 ### Type Inference

 **Type inference** refers to the ability of a programming language to automatically deduce the type of a variable based on the context in which it is used, without needing explicit type declarations from the programmer.
-Unlike languages that require you to explicitly declare types (e.g., C or Java), some modern languages like ML, Miranda, and Haskell can infer types from usage.
+Unlike languages that require you to explicitly declare types (e.g., C or Java), some languages like ML, Miranda, and Haskell can infer types from usage.

 #### How It Works: